 - Follow up with a thank you note to anyone who assists you through this process.

-Good luck with your appeal!
-It will likely be a little stressful and bit frustrating at times, but you'll definitely learn a lot from the process ... and hopefully you'll wind up with a financial aid package that works for you.
+Appealing your award will likely be a little stressful and bit frustrating at times.
+But you'll definitely learn a lot from the process ... and hopefully you'll wind up with a financial aid package that works for you.